Essential hypertension

-Essential hypertension (also called primary hypertension, or idiopathic hypertension) is the form of hypertension that by definition has no identifiable secondary cause.
+Essential hypertension (also called primary hypertension, or idiopathic hypertension) is a form of hypertension without an identifiable physiologic cause.
 It is the most common type affecting 85% of those with high blood pressure.
 The remaining 15% is accounted for by various causes of secondary hypertension.
-Primary hypertension tends to be familial and is likely to be the consequence of an interaction between environmental and genetic factors.
-Prevalence of essential hypertension increases with age, and individuals with relatively high blood pressure at younger ages are at increased risk for the subsequent development of hypertension.
+Essential hypertension tends to be familial and is likely to be the consequence of an interaction between environmental and genetic factors.
 Hypertension can increase the risk of cerebral, cardiac, and renal events.

 Classification

-A recent classification recommends blood pressure criteria for defining normal blood pressure, prehypertension, hypertension (stages I and II), and isolated systolic hypertension, which is a common occurrence among the elderly.
+Blood pressure is classified as normal blood pressure, prehypertension, hypertension (stages I and II), and isolated systolic hypertension, which is a common occurrence among the elderly.
 These readings are based on the average of seated blood pressure readings that were properly measured during 2 or more office visits.
-In individuals older than 50 years, hypertension is considered to be present when a person's blood pressure is consistently at least 140 mmHg systolic or 90 mmHg diastolic.
+In adults, hypertension is considered to be present when a person's blood pressure is consistently at least 140 mmHg systolic or 90 mmHg diastolic.
 Patients with blood pressures over 130/80 mmHg along with Type 1 or Type 2 diabetes, or kidney disease require further treatment.

-Resistant hypertension is defined as the failure to reduce blood pressure to the appropriate level after taking a three-drug regimen.
+Resistant hypertension is defined as the failure to reduce blood pressure to normal levels following an adequate trial of three antihypertensive medications.
 Guidelines for treating resistant hypertension have been published in the UK, and US.

 Risk factors

-Hypertension is one of the most common complex disorders.
 The etiology of hypertension differs widely amongst individuals within a large population.
-And by definition, essential hypertension has no identifiable cause.
-However, several risk factors have been identified.
+While essential hypertension has no identifiable cause, several risk factors have been identified.